MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/index.md

 * **Service-side export (pull)**:
-  If the target of the export is a table in the same or different cluster/database as the query, or on another, use the "ingest from query" flow on the target table.
-In this flow, a query is run and its results are immediately ingested into a Kusto table.
+  If the target of the export is a table in the same or different cluster/database as the query, use "ingest from query" on the target table.
+In this flow, a query is run and its results are immediately ingested into a table.
 For more information, see [data ingestion](../../../ingest-data-overview.md).

 * **Service-side export (push)**:
   The above methods are limited.
 The query results must stream through a single network connection between the producer doing the query, and the consumer who writes its results.